mills-lab/Scoval/README.md

 ## SOP to generate final callset

+Estimated time for step1 would be depends on the size of real data, it takes a few hours to run on about 2,000 cells.
+It will take less than 10 minutes to run through the total pipeline on the demo data.

 1. split the bam file into the single-cell bams by the cell barcode.
 The duplicates, low-quality and supplementary alignments should be filtered out from the original bam file.
 The example command lines are:
 ```